Azure/azure-sdk-for-python/doc/dev/pylint_checking.md

 ## Next Pylint

 There is now a new step on the CI pipeline called `Run Pylint Next`.
-This is merely a duplicate of the `Run Pylint` step with the exception that `Run Pylint Next` uses a newer version of pylint and a newer version of the custom pylint checkers.
+This is merely a duplicate of the `Run Pylint` step with the exception that `Run Pylint Next` uses the latest version of pylint and the latest version of the custom pylint checkers.

 This next-pylint enviornment can also be run locally through tox: